 A complaint check certificate already contains a standard Certificate of Standing.
 It does NOT need a separate standard or notarized Certificate of Standing to accompany it, and when sent to another U.S jurisdiction, it does NOT require notarization.

-A complaint check certificate of standing may only be requested by the member who is the subject of the complaint check, and will be released only with his/her signed authorization.
+A complaint check certificate of standing may only be requested by the attorney who is the subject of the complaint check, and will be released only with his/her signed authorization.
 When you place your order online, download the authorization form as instructed, and then either email, fax or mail it, as indicated, along with the required identification document.

 Alternatively, you can follow the prompts to sign in to your online My State Bar Profile and sign electronically to authorize your complaint check certificate.